plus3it/AMIgen6/README.md

 If there are any gaps that not covered in these documentation-files, please open an [issue](../../issues).

+**Notes:**
+* Please see the [spel](../../../../plus3it/spel.git) project if you wish to have pre-packaged extended functionality for this project's tool-set.
+The spel project adds image-creation via Packer and creation of images suitable for Vagrant, VMware and Azure.
+The spel project also acts as a combined driver for this project and the AMIgen7 peer-project.
-Extensions planned for the future:
+* Extensions planned for the future:
     * Enhancing the EBS-carving routines
         * Accommodate other than 20GiB root EBS
         * Accommodate user-driven partition-sizing (note: no plans are in place to include partitions not prescribed by [SCAP guidance](https://fedorahosted.org/scap-security-guide/).
 It is assumed that non SCAP-prescribed partitioning will primarily be for hosting application-data - and that such data will be segregated from OS data via encapsulation in other than the root LVM2 volume-group)